Sepsis is the result of a massive immune response to bacterial infection that gets into the blood. It often leads to organ failure or injury.

 Contents of this article:

 Fast facts on sepsis

-- Sepsis is a medical emergency and a complication from infection
+- Sepsis is a medical emergency

 - The symptoms of sepsis can be tricky to spot and may be mistaken for other serious illnesses